 There is a potential downside to this type of mortgage, however.
 While parents or grandparents will eventually get their money back in full, they may not be able to access it until your outstanding loan is equal to 75-80% of the original property price, which could take some time.

 Your family members also won't receive any interest on their savings while they're offsetting your mortgage.

 Yorkshire Building Society offers this type of deal.

 Family deposit mortgage

 Some lenders, including the Family Building Society and Barclays, offer mortgages where a family member deposits cash in a special savings account and the money is held as security against the mortgage for a set amount of time.

-The benefit of family deposit mortgages is that the family member still gets interest paid on the money linked to the mortgage, although the rate might not be as good as with other savings accounts.
-And if the borrower meets all their repayments, it won't cost their family anything.
+The benefit of family deposit mortgages is that your family member still gets interest paid on the money linked to the mortgage, although the rate might not be as good as they'd get with other savings accounts.
+And if you meet all your repayments, it won't cost your family a thing.

 The Post Office Family Link mortgage offers the chance to borrow 100% of the property's value.